AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/013-real-food.md

 "I'm work?"

 "No.  You are a fucking coincidence.
 A theif stole something from my mother, and the guy who was holding it doesn't want mother to know so while she's in Italy incommunicado he asked me to get it.
-And with Jack gone, I needed help so I asked
+And with Jack gone, I needed help so I asked Nox.
+He found the answer in hours and sent me here.
+He still thinks you are avoiding him in New York.
+Doesn't even think you left, he's a fool."
+Ant sighed.
+"I should go."

+I should have let him go.
+"Benji said the same thing."

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyMTYwMjU2OSwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTEyNzExNjY1NTMsLTIwODg3NDY2MTJdfQ
+==
 -->